 alkaline r.
 The amount of base in the blood, principally bicarbonates, available for neutralization of fixed acids (acetoacetate, β-hydroxybutyrate, and lactate).
 A fall in alkaline reserve is called acidosis; a rise, alkalosis.
 SYN: alkali r.

 cardiac r.
-The ability of the heart to increase cardiac output to meet the ...
+The ability of the heart to ...